mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 The second prototype iteration used the same gear dimensions as the first version, but it was upgraded into a working motorized model.
 Instead of only using a hand crank, the input shaft was driven by a motor.
 A speed-control dial was used to adjust the motor speed during operation.

-The second prototype also used bearings to help support shaft rotation during powered operation.
+The second prototype also used bearings to better support shaft rotation during powered operation.
 The output shaft was connected to two wheels wrapped with thin rubber tape.
 The tape increased traction so the wheels could grip better while turning.
 This version showed that the gear train not only had the correct 9:1 ratio, but also moved continuously under powered input.

 ### Presentation Poster